BLE-LTER/ble-handbook/handbook.md

 - Update the Box spreadsheet under Beaufort LTER/Personnel
 - Update Marty Downs if appropriate
 - Update our website display
-- Update metabase in several places (lter_metabase."ListPersonnel" and mb2eml_r.boilerplate.project).
+- Update metabase in several places (lter_metabase."ListPersonnel" and mb2eml_r.boilerplate.project for core personnel).
 They might not have an entry in metabase yet.
 - Update appropriate mailing lists

 <a id="mailing-list-admin"></a>